Master of Science in Chemical Engineering Requirements:

 |Total Coursework Requirement||24 hours|

 Elective Graduate Courses - all students are required to demonstrate a mastery of some body of knowledge in their research field by completing elective courses.
 At least nine hours of work is required in addition to those listed above.

 Thesis Hours - a minimum of 6 hours of thesis credit is required.

-Master's Thesis - a candidate for the M.S. degree in Chemical Engineering must present a treatise setting forth the results of an investigation completed by the student under the direction of a member of the faculty of the Department (the thesis advisor).
+Master's Thesis - a candidate for the M.S. degree in chemical engineering must present a treatise setting forth the results of an investigation completed by the student under the direction of a member of the faculty of the department (the thesis adviser).
 The subject of the investigation will be assigned to the student during the first semester.
 After completion of the investigation, each student must present an oral defense based on his/her research as part of the requirement for the M.S. degree.